-Body Contouring After Massive Weight Loss Frequently Asked Questions
+Body Contouring After Weight Loss Q&A

 A: Surgery can be done to contour any area of the body that bothers you.
 The most common treatment areas are the abdomen, breasts, arms, legs and face.
 The tradeoff is scars which plastic surgeons try to make as inconspicuous as possible.
 There are several options to improve each of these body regions, depending upon your specific needs:

 - Belt Lipectomy/Lower Body lift – addresses loose skin around the abdomen, waist and buttocks.
 Abdominal muscles are tightened from the ribs to the pubis.